JayantGoel001/JayantGoel001.github.io/src/README.md

 - 💜 [GitHub Pages](https://pages.github.com/) for hosting
 - 💙 [Apify](https://apify.com/) for generating screenshot of website
 - 💜 [SmartMockups](https://smartmockups.com/) for adding mockups/desktop background to screenshot
+- 💙 [SVG Backgrounds](https://www.svgbackgrounds.com/set/free-svg-backgrounds-and-patterns/#scattered-forcefields) for adding background on about section

 ## How to run locally? :dart: